Dinner with Daughters

 "Let me explain my thought process to you," she purred, and Rachel mentally cursed her for using that tone.

-The blonde knew she couldn't resist that; and, as if to prove it, she found herself nodding weakly.
+Quinn knew she couldn't resist that; and, as if to prove it, she found herself nodding weakly.

-"I was just thinking, 'God, that feels so good,'" she began, right against her ear, and the brunette personally thought making her voice sound that orgasmic was just plain unnecessary and cruel. "'It's a good thing we're not at my house; I think my mom would need therapy for life if she heard us…doing things.'"
+"I was just thinking, 'God, that feels so good,'" she began, right against her ear, and Rachel personally thought making her voice sound that orgasmic was just plain unnecessary and cruel. "'It's a good thing we're not at my house; I think my mom would need therapy for life if she heard us…doing things.'"
 She emphasized her words with a kiss to her shoulder.

-"You're evil," the singer informed her flatly.
+"You're evil," Rachel informed her flatly.

 Quinn shrugged and kissed her briefly.
 "You love me anyway."

-The brunette hesitated.
+Rachel hesitated.
 The reason for this being, of course, that she was trying not to hyperventilate, throw up, have a heart attack or nervous breakdown, or all of the above.
 Go to dinner with Quinn's mother?
 Quinn wanted her Jewish girlfriend to attend a meal with her Christian mother who watched her get kicked out for being pregnant?
 Mrs. Fabray may have known about their relationship, but Rachel literally hadn't seen her since that night at Quinn's house in June, at which point the woman probably thought she only had friendly feelings for her daughter.
 There was no danger in that.
 Who knew how her opinion had changed since then?

 Mrs. Fabray might have thought Quinn was just going through a phase when she told her, and decided not to tear up her family all over again because of a silly infatuation.
-And now that Quinn was definitely (Rachel hoped) not going through a phase or experimenting, her opinion might be a little different, and she might think it was all because of the brunette who was on the other side of the relationship.
+And now that Quinn was definitely (Rachel hoped) not going through a phase or experimenting, her opinion might be a little different, and she might think it was all because of the girl who was on the other side of the relationship.

 Did she think Rachel was a Satan worshipper who had lured her daughter to the ways of sin?
 Was this some sort of test?
 Or, worse, a trap in which Mrs. Fabray planned to tie her to her dinner chair and then exorcise her?
 Should she wear a waterproof watch in case the Holy Water got on it?
 Should she be worried about the origins of the phrase 'bible-thumping' and prepare her fathers for her likely concussion?